13 Weeks Pregnant With Twins or Multiples

 Dont’s

-• Don’t be blown away with your ecstatic happiness by satisfying your street food cravings.
+• Don’t be blown away by your ecstatic happiness by satisfying your street food cravings.
 Eat healthy foods.

 • Talk to your obstetrician-gynaecologist before having intercourse in case you have high-risk factors.